untangledfinance/untangled-docs/docs/user-documentation/securitization-on-blockchain.md

 sidebar_position: 2
 ---

-# Securitization on the blockchain
+# Securitization on the Blockchain

 ## Merging Defi and TradFi